-The classification used here for Pleuronectoidei follows that of Nelson (1994); ten families are recognised, eight known from Australia.
+The classification used here for Pleuronectoidei follows that of Nelson (1994): ten families are recognised, eight known from Australia.
 Recently, Nelson (2006) elevated three subfamilies of Pleuronectidae to familial status giving a total of 13 families for the suborder.
 The major change affecting the Australian fauna is the recognition of the families Poecilopsettidae and Rhombosoleidae, separate from Pleuronectidae.
-The relationships have also changed, with Nelson (2006) recognising three superfamilies, which results in a sequence arrangement for the families that is slightly different from that given here.
+The understanding of relationships has also changed, with Nelson (2006) recognising three superfamilies, which results in a sequence arrangement for the families that is slightly different from that given here.

 History of changes